walkerrandolphsmith/practice/README.md

 # Practice

 This project demonstrates various programming concepts in isolation.
 The top-level directories can be thought of as lessons.
 Nothing here is production-ready.
 Everything is experimental and meant for me to learn.
-Check out the [wiki](https://github.com/walkerrandolphsmith/practice/wiki) for more details.
-Check out the [roadmap](https://github.com/walkerrandolphsmith/practice/projects/1) to see what topics are being considered.
+Topics will be added as [issues](https://github.com/walkerrandolphsmith/practice/issues) and added to the kanban board for planning.
+Check out the [roadmap](https://github.com/walkerrandolphsmith/practice/projects/1) to see what topics will be worked on next.

 ## Guide